arun-stephen/java-spring-microservices/api-doc-swagger/README.md

 ## API Documentation using Swagger
 API documentation will be really helpful to understand the API request, and it's response.
-It's really helpful for the developers and improve the productivity.
+It's really helpful for the developers to improve the productivity by accessing this API documentation.

 ### Service Details:
 I have created the below 3 services and specify the more details about the services